 #3 As mentioned above, option to use brown flaxseed for an even darker, more rustic bread.

 #4 It is also possible to form a round loaf with the dough or make 6 flaxseed rolls.
-For bread rolls, the baking time in the oven reduces to around 35-40 minutes.
+For bread rolls, the baking time in the oven should reduce slightly.

 Recipe FAQs